ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/external-ui.md

 } );
 ```

-Once everything works as expected, you may want to create a custom build of your editor to ship it across the applications.
+Once everything works as expected, you may want to create a custom preset of your editor to ship it across the applications.
 To learn more check out the {@link getting-started/legacy-getting-started/quick-start-other#building-the-editor-from-source Creating custom builds guide}.